 If you have discussed the procedure and conveyed and agreed your expectations fully before the operation, chances are you’ll be quite pleased with the result.
 By significantly improving the appearance of prominent or misshapen ears, successful otoplasty can also boost personal confidence and self esteem.

-If it is understood that the goal of otoplasty is improvement and not perfection, then this can be deemed one of the more successful cosmetic surgery procedures.
+If it is understood that the goal of otoplasty is improvement and not perfection, then this can be deemed one of the more successful plastic surgery procedures.

 The bulky head bandage and stitches are removed after one week after which most adults can return to work.
 Significant bruising and swelling may take up to three weeks to subside but the improvement in the ears’ prominence will be apparent at this stage.
 It is advised you refrain from contact sports for three month post Otoplasty.